alexsam29/MyCheckUp/Backlog.md

 ### Non-Functional Part
 > - As developers, we would want to produce a site which is compatible with HTML and CSS standards so that it could be supported on most devices and accessible by many.
-> - As a user, I want to see sensible and predictable URLs for appropriate logic.
+> - As a user, I want to see sensible and predictable URLs for appropriate logic so that I can easily navigate to a page.
-> - As a user, I want a quick response from the site.
+> - As a user, I want a quick response from the site so that I can naviaget the website smoothly.
-> - As a user, I want to see nice error pages when something goes wrong.
+> - As a user, I want to see nice error pages when something goes wrong so that I can understand what went wrong.
 > - As a developer I want to make the system reliable using correct paths and URLs to make the user feel comfortable.